Indigo-Jones/feather-importer/README.md

 Extract & Inject feather settings from GameMaker Studio's IDE settings.

 options:
   -h, --help   show this help message and exit
   -i PATH      path of the file to inject
-  -e PATH     path to extract feather settings to
-  -b          create a backup of GameMaker's settings -f PATH     path of GameMaker's local_settings.json file
+  -e PATH      path to extract feather settings to --no-backup  don't create a backup of GameMaker's settings -f PATH      path of GameMaker's local_settings.json file
 ```
 ## Examples: